 Where: 127 41st St.

-What You'll Find: Relatively high prices and a fairly small selection puts this shop in the same category as the Alta Bates Showcase and the Bambino Thrift Shop.
+What You'll Find: Relatively high prices and a fairly small selection puts this shop in the same category as the Bambino Thrift Shop.
 You are quite likely to find beautiful items here, but you will pay for the privilege of not needing to sort through racks or shelves of junk.

 Where: 601 Webster St.